 Several German firms, including Siemens, plan new investments in Querétaro worth US $133M

-An industrial trade fair nearly 10,000 kilometers away in Hannover, Germany, had barely begun this week when it resulted in a financial bonanza for the central Mexican state of Querétaro, the target of 2.3 billion pesos (US $132.6 million) of new investment from several different European companies.
+An industrial trade fair nearly 10,000 kilometers away in Hannover, Germany, had barely begun this week when it resulted in a financial bonanza for the central Mexican state of Querétaro, the recipient of 2.3 billion pesos (US $132.6 million) in new investment from several different European companies.

 The combined investments are expected to generate 900 jobs, Querétaro’s state government said in a video posted on social media on Monday.
 And there could be more on the way in terms of investment and jobs, as Querétaro Sustainable Development Minister Marco Antonio del Prete Tercero has scheduled several more meetings at the prestigious Hannover Messe 2026, which runs through Friday, April 24.